Chavonda Jacobs-Young: Early life and education

-Professional life
+Career

-After completion of her Ph.D, she worked as an Assistant Professor of Paper Science and Engineering at the University of Washington from 1995 until 2002.
+After completion of her Ph.D., she worked as an assistant professor of Paper Science and Engineering at the University of Washington from 1995 until 2002.

 In 2002, Jacobs-Young was approached about joining the federal government.
 She saw an opportunity to learn about federal service and took a job as a National Program Leader in the Cooperative State Research, Education, and Extension Service.
 Eventually she served as the senior policy analyst for agriculture in the White House Office of Science and Technology Policy.
 In this capacity she supported the President's science advisor and others within the Executive Office of the President on a variety of agricultural science activities.
 She worked across the Federal Government to improve interagency cooperation and collaboration on high-priority scientific issues.

 When she returned full-time to USDA in 2010, Jacobs-Young helped establish and served as the Director of the USDA Office of the Chief Scientist.
-There, she facilitated the coordination of scientific leadership across the Department and ensured the highest standards of intellectual rigor and scientific integrity for the research being disseminated from the department.
+There, she facilitated the coordination of scientific leadership across the department and ensured the highest standards of intellectual rigor and scientific integrity for the research being disseminated from the department.
 Jacobs-Young then served as the acting director for the USDA's National Institute of Food and Agriculture before joining the Agricultural Research Service in 2012 as Associate Administrator for Research Programs.
 She is a member of the United States Senior Executive Service, a Fellow of the American Association for the Advancement of Science, a member of the National Academy of Public Administration, and a Presidential Rank Award winner.
 She was nominated in July 2021 for the position Under Secretary of Agriculture for Research, Education, and Economics.
 On June 8, 2022, Jacobs-Young was confirmed to the position, becoming the first woman of color in the post.

 In March 2022, Jacobs-Young was included in #IfThenSheCan - The Exhibit around the National Mall in celebration of Women's History Month; the exhibit features 120 life-size statues of women who work in STEM fields.